ozburo/ndb-faker/README.md

 ## Model

-Using `ndb_faker.Model` exposes a handy `generate` method for creating multiple entities of fake data:
+Using `ndb_faker.Model` exposes a handy `generate` method for creating multiple entities with fake data:

 ```python